Panic of 1857: Background

-The early 1850s saw great economic prosperity in the United States, stimulated by the large amount of gold mined in the California Gold Rush that greatly expanded the money supply.
+The early 1850s had great economic prosperity in the United States, stimulated by the large amount of gold mined in the California Gold Rush that greatly expanded the money supply.
 By the mid-1850s, the amount of gold mined began to decline, causing western bankers and investors to become wary.
 Eastern banks became cautious with their loans in the eastern US, and some even refused to accept paper currencies issued by western banks.

 The US Supreme Court decided Dred Scott v.
 Sandford in March 1857.
-After the slave Dred Scott sued for his freedom, Chief Justice Roger Taney ruled that Scott was not a citizen because he was Black, and so did not have the right to sue in court.
+After the enslaved man Dred Scott sued for his freedom, Chief Justice Roger Taney ruled that Scott was not a citizen because he was black, and so did not have the right to sue in court.
 Taney also called the Missouri Compromise unconstitutional and said that the federal government could not prohibit slavery in US territories.
-The decision would clearly have a significant impact on the development of the western territories.
+The decision had a significant impact on the development of the western territories.
 Soon after the decision, "the political struggle between 'free soil' and slavery in the territories" began.

 The western territories north of the Missouri Compromise line were now opened to the expansion of slavery, which would obviously have drastic financial and political effects: "Kansas land warrants and western railroad securities' prices declined slightly just after the Dred Scott decision in early March."
 This fluctuation in railroad securities proved "that political news about future territories called the tune in the land and railroad securities markets".

 Before 1857, the railroad industry had been booming due to large migrations of people to the west, especially to Kansas.
-The large influx of people made the railroads a profitable industry, and the banks began to provide railroad companies with large loans.
+The large influx of people made the railroad industry profitable, and the banks began to provide railroad companies with large loans.
 Many of the companies never made it past the stage of a paper railroad and never owned the physical assets necessary to run a real one.
-Prices of railroad stocks as a whole began to experience a stock bubble, and railroad stocks saw increasingly-speculative entries into the fray, worsening the bubble.
+A railroad industry stock market bubble began, and railroad stocks had increasingly-speculative entries into the fray, worsening the bubble.
 In the meantime, the Dred Scott decision lent uncertainty to railroads in general.